Alexandria Villaseñor: Activism

 When Thunberg arrived in New York City from her transatlantic sailboat voyage in August 2019, Villaseñor, Xiye Bastida, and other climate activists greeted Thunberg upon arrival.
 By that time, they had already established contact with each other over social media.

-On September 23, 2019, Villaseñor, along with 15 other youth activists including Greta Thunberg, Catarina Lorenzo, and Carl Smith, filed a legal complaint with the United Nations accusing five countries, namely France, Germany, Brazil, Argentina, and Turkey of failing to uphold their reduction targets to which they committed in their Paris Agreement pledges.
+In September 2019, she spoke at the Global Citizen Festival in New York along with Bastida and Selina Neirok Leem.

 In mid-October 2019, she attended the C40 World Mayors Summit in Copenhagen, Denmark.

 In mid-January 2020, she attended the World Economic Forum as a youth speaker and then participated in the School strike for climate in Davos, Switzerland alongside Greta Thunberg on January 24, 2020.

+Climate change lawsuits

+On September 23, 2019, Villaseñor, along with 15 other youth activists including Greta Thunberg, Catarina Lorenzo, Ayakha Melithafa, and Carl Smith, filed a legal complaint with the United Nations accusing five countries, namely France, Germany, Brazil, Argentina, and Turkey of violating their rights under the United Nations Convention on the Rights of the Child by failing to uphold their reduction targets, to which they committed in their Paris Agreement pledges, and failing to encourage the world’s biggest emitters to curb carbon pollution.

+Earth Uprising

+Alexandria saw a need to provide more support and education to the global youth climate movement, prompting her to found Earth Uprising International on April 22, 2019.
+Earth Uprising International is a global nonprofit organization that focuses on climate education and youth mobilization to empower grassroots change from the local level upward.

+Political engagement

 On August 19, 2020, Alexandria addressed the Democratic National Convention as part of their segment on climate change.